kubernetes/community/contributors/devel/conformance-tests.md

 Conformance tests currently test only GA, non-optional features or APIs.
 More specifically, a test is eligible for promotion to conformance if:

-- it tests only GA, non-optional features or APIs (ie: no alpha or beta endpoints, no feature flags required, no deprecated features)
+- it tests only GA, non-optional features or APIs (e.g., no alpha or beta endpoints, no feature flags required, no deprecated features)
-- it works for all providers (ie: no `SkipIfProviderIs`/`SkipUnlessProviderIs` calls)
+- it works for all providers (e.g., no `SkipIfProviderIs`/`SkipUnlessProviderIs`
+  calls)
-- it is non-privileged (ie: no root on nodes, network, nor cluster)
+- it is non-privileged (e.g., does not require root on nodes, access to raw network interfaces, or cluster admin permissions)
-- it works without access to the public internet
+- it works without access to the public internet (short of whatever is required to pre-pull images for conformance tests)
 - it works without non-standard filesystem permissions granted to pods
-- it does not rely on any binaries that would not be required for the linux kernel or kubelet to run (ie: can't rely on git)
+- it does not rely on any binaries that would not be required for the linux kernel or kubelet to run (e.g., can't rely on git)
 - any container images used within the test support all architectures for which kubernetes releases are built
-- it passes against the previous release of kubernetes as well as the current version of kubernetes per the [conformance test version skew policy]
+- it passes against the appropriate versions of kubernetes as spelled out in the [conformance test version skew policy]
-- it is stable and runs consistently (ie: no flakes)
+- it is stable and runs consistently (e.g., no flakes)

 Examples of features which are not currently eligible for conformance tests: